microsoft/dstoolkit-time-series-forecasting/docs/testing_changes_to_TSFA.md

 - Each test should be fully isolated (runs independently of other tests).
 - Failure messages should be clear; it should be easy to determine the expected result and to pinpoint the problem.

-Unit tests for the TSFF library are under the `tsff/tests` directory:
+Unit tests for the TSFA library are under the `tsfa/tests` directory:

 ![unit_tests_location](images/unit_tests_location.png)

-The TSFF library uses [pytest](https://docs.pytest.org/en/7.1.x/) to do unit testing.
+The TSFA library uses [pytest](https://docs.pytest.org/en/7.1.x/) to do unit testing.
 Here are some additional resources to guide developers and contributors with developing good unit tests:

 - [CSE Playbook: Testing Data Science and MLOps Code](https://microsoft.github.io/code-with-engineering-playbook/machine-learning/ml-testing/)
 - [Testing Best Practices for Machine Learning Libraries](https://towardsdatascience.com/testing-best-practices-for-machine-learning-libraries-41b7d0362c95)